 Many of these devices are accessible through the Internet, so attackers don’t have to be physically present in order to break into them.

 Some of these devices transmit data over the Internet in plaintext.
-That makes them vulnerable to what are known as man-in-the-middle attacks.
-These attacks allow cyber criminals to eavesdrop on an IoT connection and acquire data from the transmission, including usernames and passwords.
+That makes them vulnerable to what is known as man-in-the-middle attacks.
+These attacks allow cybercriminals to eavesdrop on an IoT connection and acquire data from the transmission, including usernames and passwords.

 What we can do to fight IoT botnets

 Although IoT botnets are a new threat, the vulnerabilities they tend to exploit are already known.
 Thus, manufacturers, businesses and consumers can work together to mitigate the threat.

 One thing that can be done is to replace the administrative passwords of these devices to stronger ones.
 Of course, the device manufacturers must make it possible for the passwords to be changed.

 Secondly, if it’s possible to disable remote administration on these devices and just enable local administration, then that would prevent attackers from hacking into the devices through the Internet.